Ashley Kafka: Powers and abilities

 Ashley Kafka is an expert at psychology.

-On her second "reanimation" (with a slightly degraded soul) in a cloned body, Ashley was exposed to the sins of Norman Osborn and was mutated into the "Queen Goblin", which gave her a red-skinned goblin-like appearance and granted her goblin serum-like abilities like enhanced strength, speed and durability while seemly a healing factor and perhaps increased intelligence based on the source of the powers.
+On her second "reanimation" (with a slightly degraded soul) in a cloned body, Kafka was exposed to the sins of Norman Osborn and was mutated into the Queen Goblin, which gave her a red-skinned goblin-like appearance and granted her enhanced strength, speed, durability, and a healing factor.
 She also possesses a Goblin Gaze that causes anyone hit by it to relive their trauma.